UnitedEffects/ueauth/README.md

 ## TODO

-* Permissions
+* Auth
-    * finish all jwt checks required for OIDC
+    * Use OIDC instead of http calls...?
-        * make sure client used was the client associated to the group
+* create config collection with default set in app - part of authGroup
-        * When id_token has sub????
+    * scopes by tenant?
-        * when not a jwt???
+    * Store keys in DB???
 * need an initial setup endpoint
     * should tie into permissions
 * cleanup